-• Before class: Display the mini posters and Class Rules where everyone can see them.

-· Greet the children warmly by name and show them where to sit.
+- Before class begins, display the mini posters where everyone can see them. - · Greet the children warmly by name and show them where to sit.

-Activity: Song, This Little Light of Mine (Found at the back of the lesson.)
+Activity: Song: This Little Light of Mine (Music and words are found at the back of the lesson.)
 Sing with great delight!